It's usually much cheaper to get broadband and TV from a single provider. Here we take a look.

 - It’s usually better value than getting them separately

-- Special deals on bundles abound
+- Lots of special deals on bundles

 - You’ll only have one bill (and provider) to deal with